sg-developer-portal/TechBiz-Documentation-Clone/notifications.md

 1. [Log in to TechBiz portal](log-in-to-TechBiz-portal) using your non-SE GSIB.

 2. Click on the bell icon.
-The list of notifications is displayed.
+The list of alert notifications is displayed.

 3. Click on a pending action item.